planetoidal/stellarium/stars/default/proper-motion-pr.md

-The 2018 paper “Comparison of astronomical software programs for archaeoastronomical applications”, by De Lorenzis, A. and V. Orofino (full citation given in the bibliography of the Stellarium User Guide) compares how different astronomical programs compute stellar positions in time scales of interest to archeologists, for instance back to 10,000 BC.
+The 2018 paper “Comparison of astronomical software programs for archaeoastronomical applications”, by De Lorenzis, A. and V. Orofino (full citation given in the bibliography of the Stellarium User Guide) compares how different astronomical programs compute stellar positions at  times ranging from 2,500 BC to 10,000 BC.

-This paper (which I will abbreviate as DL&O) notes that Stellarium exhibits significant innacuracies when computing the positions of stars with high proper motions.
+This paper (which I will abbreviate as DL&O) points out that Stellarium exhibits significant inaccuracies when computing the positions of stars with high proper motions.
 The paper suggests that these inaccuracies are due to the fact that Stellarium ignores the observed radial velocities of stars when calculating their positions over time, and only uses the proper motion (motion observed in right acension and declination).

-It is true that ignoring the radial velocity will lead to increasing inaccuracies over time, but I determined that **a more significant problem is that the proper-motion values in the Stellarium star catalogs are incorrect**!
+It is true that ignoring the radial velocity will lead to increasing inaccuracies over time, but I was able to determine that **a more significant problem is that the proper-motion values in the Stellarium star catalogs are incorrect**!

 The inaccuracies in the catalog are not obvious, because the catalog does not contain the raw proper motion data